Weighted digraphs and tropical cones: Weighted digraph polyhedra

 \begin{lemma} If $\Gamma$ is acyclic then the map $\kappa$ is a poset isomorphism from $\cF(Q(\Gamma,\0))$ to the face figure $\cF_{01}$ of the face $F_{01}$ of the order polytope $\Ord(\Gamma)$. \end{lemma} \begin{proof} For any face $G\in\cF_{01}$ let $\lambda(G)$ be the cone $\pos(G)+\RR\1$.
 Since $G$ is a face which is not contained in any facet of $[0,1]^k$ it is the intersection of facets of type $x_i\leq x_j$.
 These inequalities are homogeneous, and so they also hold for $\lambda(G)$.
 Those inequalities are tight for $Q(\Gamma,\0)$, and so $\lambda$ defines a map from $\cF_{01}$ to $\cF(Q(\Gamma,\0))$.
 This also shows that, for any face $F$ of $Q(\Gamma,\0)$ we have $\lambda(\kappa(F))=F$ which means that $\kappa$ is one-to-one.
 Conversely, let $G$ be a face of $\Ord(\Gamma)$ which is contained in $\cF_{01}$.
 Then $G$ is defined in terms of split equations of the form $x_i=x_j$.
 These equations are valid for $\lambda(G)=\pos(G)+\RR\1$, which yields $\kappa(\lambda(G))=G$.
 Hence $\kappa$ is surjective, and $\lambda$ is the inverse map. \end{proof}

-Stanley gave a concise description of the face lattices of order polytopes in terms of partitions \cite[Theorem 1.2]{Stanley:1986}, and this can be used to derive the following characterization. \begin{theorem} Let $\Gamma$ be an arbitrary directed graph on the node set $[k]$.
-Then a partition $E$ of $[k]$ is the equality partition of a face of the digraph cone $Q(\Gamma,\0)$ if and only if \begin{enumerate}[label = (\roman*)] \item for each part $K$ of $E$ the induced subgraph of $\Gamma$ on $K$ is weakly connected, and \item the minor of $\Gamma$ which results from simultaneously contracting each part of $E$ does not contain any directed cycle. \end{enumerate} \end{theorem} \begin{proof} Let us first assume that $\Gamma$ is acyclic.
+Stanley gave a concise description of the face lattices of order polytopes in terms of partitions \cite[Theorem 1.2]{Stanley:1986}, and this can be used to derive the following result.
+This should be compared with \cite[Proposition 3.5]{PostnikovReinerWilliams08} which also characterizes the faces of the braid cones, but in a different language. \begin{theorem} Let $\Gamma$ be an arbitrary directed graph on the node set $[k]$.
+Then a partition $E$ of $[k]$ is the equality partition of a face of the braid cone $Q(\Gamma,\0)$ if and only if \begin{enumerate}[label = (\roman*)] \item for each part $K$ of $E$ the induced subgraph of $\Gamma$ on $K$ is weakly connected, and \item the minor of $\Gamma$ which results from simultaneously contracting each part of $E$ does not contain any directed cycle. \end{enumerate} \end{theorem} \begin{proof} Let us first assume that $\Gamma$ is acyclic.
 By Lemma~\ref{lemma: face of wdp}, together with the fact that every cycle has weight zero, the faces of $Q(\Gamma,\0)$ are given in terms of the equality partitions of $[k]$.
 In the acyclic case Lemma~\ref{lem:face_figure} translates faces of $Q(\Gamma,\0)$ into faces of the order polytope $\Ord(\Gamma)$ which contain the special face $F_{01}$.
 The property (i) is the connectedness, and property (ii) is the `compatibility' condition in Stanley's result \cite[Theorem 1.2]{Stanley:1986}.

 We now turn to the general case.
 If $\Gamma$ has directed cycles we consider its \emph{acyclic reduction}.
 The latter graph, occasionally also called `condensation' in the literature, is obtained by identifying the nodes in each strong component.
 Since strong components are weakly connected and gather all the directed cycles the same reasoning applies as before.
 It is easy to see that this digraph is indeed acyclic \cite[Corollary 5]{Sharir:81}.
 Each partition of $[k]$ which describes a face of $Q(\Gamma,\0)$ refines the partition by strong components. \end{proof} Notice that there are always two partitions which trivially satisfy the conditions above: The partition of $[k]$ by weak components corresponds to the unique minimal face (which is the lineality space); the partition by strong components corresponds to the entire cone.